snowclipsed/snowclipsed.github.io/_pages/about.md

 Hi, I am snow/snowclipsed.
 My irl name is Hardik.

 Welcome to my little corner on the internet.
-I am a machine learning engineer based near Boston, MA.
-I specialize in deep learning architecture research.
+I am a machine learning engineer based in the Boston, MA area.
+I specialize in deep learning architecture research and am interested in inference optimization.

 #### currently